 If treatment is indicated or more information is needed, the next step is to take diagnostic records.
 For patients who come to our Newton office for their exam, we reserve time in our schedule to take records at this same visit.

 For patients who choose to visit our Grinnell office for their exam, a separate records appointment is scheduled in the Newton office.
 Complete diagnostic records include digital photographs of your face and teeth, two digital orthodontic X-rays, and an intraoral scan of your teeth to produce digital study models (no more goopy impressions!).
-The doctors use this information to develop a customized treatment plan for each patient.
+The doctor uses this information to develop a customized treatment plan for each patient.

 There is no upfront cost for records, as this is eventually included in our treatment fee.
 If you decide you do not wish to pursue treatment with our office at that time, a fee will be assessed to cover our expenses.